Overview

 Australia and Bhutan enjoy warm and friendly ties built on education and people‑to‑people links.

-Australia and Bhutan share democratic values, a commitment to the international rules‑based order, and support a resilient, open and stable Indian Ocean region.
+Australia and Bhutan share democratic values, a commitment to the international rules based order, and support a peaceful, stable and prosperous Indian Ocean region.

 There were several positive developments in the bilateral relations in recent years, including high-level ministerial and head of state visits, a development program that contributes to Bhutan's long-term needs, and the opening of a new Embassy of Bhutan in Canberra in late 2021.